Retrieves objects from Amazon S3. To use

 For more information about conditional requests, see RFC 7232 .

 See ‘aws help’ for descriptions of global parameters.

 get-object --bucket <value> [--if-match <value>] [--if-modified-since <value>] [--if-none-match <value>] [--if-unmodified-since <value>] --key <value> [--range <value>] [--response-cache-control <value>] [--response-content-disposition <value>] [--response-content-encoding <value>] [--response-content-language <value>] [--response-content-type <value>] [--response-expires <value>] [--version-id <value>] [--sse-customer-algorithm <value>] [--sse-customer-key <value>] [--sse-customer-key-md5 <value>] [--request-payer <value>] [--part-number <value>] [--expected-bucket-owner <value>] <outfile>

 The bucket name containing the object.

 When using this action with an access point, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName -AccountId .s3-accesspoint.*Region* .amazonaws.com.
-When using this action with an access point through the AWS SDKs, you provide the access point ARN in place of the bucket name.
-For more information about access point ARNs, see Using Access Points in the Amazon S3 User Guide .
+When using this action with an access point through the Amazon Web Services SDKs, you provide the access point ARN in place of the bucket name.
+For more information about access point ARNs, see Using access points in the Amazon S3 User Guide .

 Return the object only if its entity tag (ETag) is the same as the one specified, otherwise return a 412 (precondition failed).